fanoframework/fanoframework.github.io/tutorials/creating-https-application/index.md

 $ openssl req -days 365 -out myhttps.pem -new -x509 -key myhttps.key
 ```
 You will be asked serveral questions, make sure `Common Name` match URI of your domain.
-If command is succesful, you should find `myhttps.pem` file in current directory.
+If command is successful, you should find `myhttps.pem` file in current directory.

-## Add certificate in application
+## Add SSL certificate in application

 Open `src/app.pas` and edit lines like so